Julia-Wagner/PyChef/README.md

 ### **Features to achieve the goals**

-- Users can create an account with a username and password and login to their account.
+- Users can create an account with a username and password and log in to their account.
 - The application represents a digital cookbook where each user can save multiple recipes.
 - Each recipe has to be assigned to a category.
 - Users can search for recipes after logging in.